tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSDistcp 工具_intl_en.md

 ## Overview

-COSDistCp is a MapReduce-based distributed copy tool.
-It enables users to copy data between HDFS and COS and introduces the file filtering, compression, and aggregation capabilities.
-Besides, based on the COS features, COSDistCp supports CRC-based incremental copy and real-time data verification.
+COSDistCp is a MapReduce-based distributed copy tool for data copy between HDFS and COS.
+It allows users to filter/compress/aggregate files, limit read bandwidth, and preserve file attributes.
+Besides, based on the COS features, COSDistCp supports real-time data verification and incremental copy based on the length and CRC checksum.

 ## Operating Environment